Client Communication: Everything Agencies Need to Know

 By integrating communication into these workflows, you can avoid silos and ensure that everyone is on the same page.

 With SPP, this integration is easy—your client email threads are visible across your client portal.
-This makes it easy to communicate with the full context of your clients and their orders in mind.
+This makes it easy to communicate with the full context of your clients and their projects in mind.

 5. Give your clients self-service options